Builder Eligibility List

 (born Sept.
 14, 1941)

-Former President of the U.S. Soccer Federation.
-Contiguglia, who had served from 1990 to 1996 as Chairman of U.S. Youth Soccer was elected to the USSF presidency in 1998 and re-elected to a second four-year term in 200, serving until 2006.
+Former president of the U.S. Soccer Federation.
+Contiguglia, who had served from 1990 to 1996 as chairman of the U.S. Youth Soccer was elected to the U.S. Soccer Federation presidency in 1998 and re-elected to a second four-year term in 200, serving until 2006.
 While president the U.S. hosted two very successful Women’s World Cups in 1999 and 2003.
 In addition to his work with the U.S. Soccer Federation, Contiguglia was also a founding member of the U.S. Soccer Foundation and continues to serve on its Board of Directors.

 (born Oct.
 9, 1957)

 The commissioner of Major League Soccer.
 Garber, a former NFL official, was named MLS commissioner in the summer of 1999, and became one of the leading voices for American soccer.
 Has served on the U.S. Soccer Board of Directors since 1999 and at various times on the U.S. Soccer Foundation Board of Directors and National Soccer Hall of Fame.

 (born March 1, 1946)

 A U.S. Soccer Federation and amateur soccer official.
 Groff served on the U.S. Soccer Federation Board of Directors from 2001 to 2006 and again from 2010 to 2014.
 He was treasurer of the U.S. Soccer Federation from 1991 to 1994 and was President of the United States Adult Soccer Association from 2010 to 2014.

 (born June 5, 1941)

 A long-standing supporter of soccer in the United States back to the early 1990s when he sought to secure Foxborough as a host venue for the 1994 FIFA World Cup.
 In 1995, Kraft became the founding Investor/Operator of the New England Revolution, joining Major League Soccer for its inaugural season in 1996.